 What is Smarter Learning?

-This topic popped-up recently in a conversation with a friend’s daughter, Ava.
-Ava is an extremely talented artist.
-I had asked her if she would show me how to use Posca paint pens.
-From her London home, she kindly obliged and virtually toured me through her art supplies from painting pens like these to traditional markers and inks.
-She also shared her sketchbook, and her process.
+Recently while video-chatting with a friend’s daughter, Ava (an extremely talented artist), I was reminded of this topic.
+Through a whim of curiosity, I asked her if she would show me how to use Posca paint pens.
+She kindly obliged and toured me through her art supplies, including painting pens, traditional markers, and inks, followed by her sketchbook, and her process.

-Our current and future workplaces demand that we embrace the ideals of a “learning culture”.
-What does this mean?
-This means that the skills you learn in college or university will be dated in 18 months and on a faster and faster timeline as we progress.
-This requires us to be really good at learning new things so that we can learn smarter and faster on a continuous basis.
-As it turns out, this particular skill, the skill of learning, is most often not what we learn in school, it is what we learn in life.
+Our workplaces, our cultures, our world is innately progressive.
+To succeed, you must embrace the ideals of a “learning culture”.
+Because of the ever-changing workplace, the skills you learn in college or university will be outdated 18 months later.
+And this phenomenon only appears to be accelerating over time.
+In order to keep up, we must be smarter at what and how we learn.
+As it turns out, this particular skill, the skill of learning, is most often not what we learn in school.
+It is what we learn in life.

 Ava’s 10 Tips for growing as an artist: